Obituary of Richard Lee Johnson

 As dad always said “get off of your ace and onto your feet, out of the shade and into the heat.”

-To send flowers to the family of Richard Johnson, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Richard Johnson, please visit Tribute Store